narula/skiplists/README.md

 Many variations of a faster read implementation of a skiplist with extra pointers.
-The best is skiplist-fanout.
+The best is skiplist-extra.

 To run: